GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/2=Legendary Spells (29) .md

 **Critical Failure**: You throw the orb but it eventually curves too much and returns to you, inflicting an attack against you with a +1 bonus for the purpose of inflicting a critical hit per tier of the spell.
 A critical hit against you is treated as ki, necrotic, and radiant.

+### Ba'Althazar AEtherkin (3
+The founder of the now forgotten Aetherkin College of Arcana and the Sciences and former mentor of Hu'Althur of the Sanctorum.
+Ba'Althazar's work drove one of the most sought after educationss in the world of arcanists before being corrupted by some force and turning the campus into a haunted ghost town.
+Though his life's work iscontributed greatly to an understanding of magic and the undead, it should not be studied too hard.

+#### Ba'Althazar's Detonation

+**Minimum Tier**: 2

+**Casting Time**: 3 actions

+**Range**: 40 yards

+**Effect**: You call a spectral sphere to manifest and rocket in a stright line to a creature you can perceive.
+Upon impact, it inflicts a morningstar attack.
+At the end of the next phase, it explodes with light from where it impacted.
+This reaches out 7 yards.
+The explosion may only affect undead and ephemera, but inflicts a radiant attack against each such creature within.

+**At Higher Tiers**: Each tier beyond its minimum can can either increase the size of the explosion by 2 yards or grant the radiant attacks a +1 bonus.

+**Critical Failure**: You instead manage to inflict a radiant attack against yourself, with a bonus equal to the spell's tier for the purpose of determining a critical hit, as the light nearly blinds you.
+You put out light like a torch until the end of the next phase.

+#### Ba'Althazar's Grasp

+**Minimum Tier**: 5

+**Casting Time**: 1 action

+**Effect**: You touch a creature to inject unhallowed surges of deathly energy, inflicting a Necrotic attack.
+Instead of inflicting a typical wound, it must succeed an incapacitation save- with the DV being replaced with the attack roll result.
+This is in addition to the standard incapacitation save, if any.
+If the attack is a critical success, it inflicts another such necrotic attack as dictated to cause the typical incapacitation save as a wound.
+This continues for each critical hit incurred.
+A creature killed as a result of this spel has its head (or similar organ space) explode entirely and cannot be reanimated.

+If an attack would qualify to damage armor, it instead leaves the foe vulnerable until the end of the next round.

+If the spellcheck was a critical hit, any atacks made by this spell get a bonus equal to your [Magic] bonus for the purpose of inflicting a critical hit.

+This cannot affect constructs, eldritch, elementals, ephemera, or fiends.
+Undead that would be affected by this ignore any even numbered attack results.

+**At Higher Tiers**: Each tier beyond minimum grants the initial attack (but no further attacks) a +1 bonus for the purpose of determining a critical hit.

+**Critical Failure**: The power backfires, affecting you and you foe as though you cast it.
+You also suffer a number of instances of Archblight equal to half (round down) of the spell's tier.

+#### Ba'Althazar's Unraveling

+**Minimum Tier**: 5

+**Casting Time**: 2 actions

+**Range**: 20 Yards

+**Effect**: You speak foul words which can manifest fetid wounds against a foe's flesh.
+Target foe within range suffers a necrotic attack.
+This has disadvantage against a creature that cannot hear you and the spell does not work if you cannot express the words (or equivalent sounds).
+The foe need not understand the words to be subject to them.
+Regardless of whether the attack was succesful or not, an affected creature must succeed an incapacitation save with a DV equal to the attack roll total.
+If the afflicted dies as a result of this spell in any way, it returns as an Aetherkin under the full command of the spell's caster.
+If it had the ability to perfrom wyrdings, it retains this ability.

+This spell cannot affect Construct, Eldritch, Elemental, Ephemera, Fey, Fiend, or Undead creatures.

+**At Higher Tiers**: Each tier beyond the minimum increases the range by 5 yards.

+**Critical Failure**: You are instead subject to the spell, with the attack gaining a bonus against you equal.
+If killed by the spell, you become a Aetherkin unless you were of a creature type which cannot be affected.
+If so, inflict a number of unlisted attacks against yourself equal to the spell's tier.
+For each successful attack, you gain a point of spell sickness.
+For each failed attack, you gain an instance of Archeblight.

 ### Etislaff (3
 A fiendish creature which seems to be growing a cult to hunt down practitioners of various forms of magic.
 It grants its followers the ability to read tomes of chosen magics in its own profanely artifical language.